yurchikb/Insight-Coding/README.md

 Testing Results

 The puzzle in file datin.txt was done instantaneously.
 Only stage1 processing was required.
 Solution is in file datout.txt.
 Puzzle in file datina.txt, datinb.txt, datinc.txt, datine.txt, datinf.txt were solved in less than a minute, often in several seconds.
-These puzzle were borrowed from sites ????? and ?????.
 Puzzle in file datind.txt did not have a solution (according to my script).
 I did not verify if solution exist or not.
-Puzzle in the dating.txt (claimed to be world's hardest Sudoku at ????    ) was indeed complex and took over 4 minutes to solve.
+Puzzle in the dating.txt (claimed to be world's hardest Sudoku at http://www.telegraph.co.uk/science/science-news/9359579/Worlds-hardest-sudoku-can-you-crack-it.html) was indeed complex and took over 4 minutes to solve.

 Finally, you can find below the script of the python shell session to solve dateing.txt puzzle.